 What style of yoga will I be able to teach at the end of this course?

-You will learn a dynamic flow / vinyasa sequence with modifications for a more gentle / slow sequence.
+You will learn a dynamic flow / vinyasa sequence with options for a more gentle / slow sequence.
 This will help prepare you to teach in the majority of yoga studios and fitness centres.

-We will touch on restorative and yin practices, and you will learn the essentials for supporting pregnant and post-natal women in the context of a general class.
+We will also touch on more restorative styles, exploring these in our practice.
+You will learn the essentials for supporting pregnant and post-natal women in the context of a general class.
 You may decide to go on to further pre and postnatal yoga study.